 Mallard Ice Cream

-A local favorite, Mallard serves up scoops, sundaes, shakes, and pints in creative and traditional flavors.
-Choose from tried-and-true chocolate or cookies and cream, or mix it up with rotating options such as lavender, cardamom, or Thai tea.
+A local favorite, Mallard serves up scoops, sundaes, and shakes in exciting flavors.
+Choose from tried-and-true chocolate or mix it up with rotating options such as lavender, cardamom, or Thai tea.

 Storia Cucina

-Bellingham is home to some fantastic Italian restaurants, including Storia Cucina.
+One of Bellingham’s fantastic Italian restaurants.
 Everything is made from scratch, including the pastas and breads, while the bar specializes in classic Italian cocktails.

 Shopping